 915' west and 700' east of Allen School Road.
 Bike lanes exist along both near Allen School Road and produces a design speed of 45 mph.

 Land Use Residential multi-family and commercial businesses.

-Horizontal Alignment A horizontal curve with a radius of 700 ft over a length of 538 ft is located and is lower than the rate of 1.70 for similar roadways in the State of
+Horizontal Alignment A horizontal curve with a radius of 700 ft over a length of 538 ft is located

 Vertical Alignment Less than 2% grade.